Guild Guitar Company: Fender era

 After several changes in management and ownership, Guild was eventually purchased by the Fender Musical Instruments Corporation in 1995.
-In late 2001, Fender decided to shut down the Westerly, RI factory (citing difficulty in climate control and factory production workflow as primary motives) and moved all Guild production to its factory in Corona, California.
+In late 2001, Fender decided to shut down the Westerly factory (citing difficulty in climate control and factory production workflow as primary motives) and moved all Guild production to its factory in Corona, California.
 To ease the Corona facility (which had only made electric guitars up to this point) into making archtop and acoustic guitars, the Westerly factory artisans and workers prepared guitar 'kits' that they shipped to Corona.
 These kits were near-complete production guitars that only needed finishing and final assembly before being sent to retailers.

 Production in Corona was short-lived, however, as Fender acquired the assets of Washington-based Tacoma Guitar Company in 2004, and moved all American Guild acoustic guitar production to Tacoma, Washington and discontinued production of US-made Guild electric guitars completely.

 In 2008, Fender again moved Guild when it acquired Kaman Music Corporation and its small production facility in New Hartford, Connecticut, where hand production of all US-made Guilds resumed in a manner consistent with other high-end, boutique guitar builders.
 The New Hartford Guild facility began production in early 2009, starting with the top-end D-55 and F-50 models.
 Production quickly ramped up to include most of the popular Traditional Series acoustic guitar models.
 Acoustic-Electric versions of these models were also made available.
 Starting with 2012 models, all US-built Guild Traditional Series guitars were available in right- and left-handed configurations.

 In 2011, Traditional Series models' were improved by means of a new DTAR pickup system (DTAR-MS, for 'multi-source'), which allows blending between an internal microphone element and an under-saddle transducer.
 Previous DTAR configurations only included an under-saddle transducer.
 Also, hard shell case material was upgraded to a high-end, faux alligator skin material with crushed velvet interior padding, closely resembling the Custom Shop guitar cases that Guild had used when its Custom Shop was open.